roydejong/BeatNet/Docs/ServerLogic.md

 - The server will time out after **15 seconds**, and will **force a level** to start with the players that are ready.
 - The clients will time out after **20 seconds**, and will **return to the lobby**.

 The server can send `SetPlayerDidConnectLateRpc` in this stage to indicate that a player connected late / will spectate.
+This packet effectively replaces `SetGameplaySceneSyncFinished` for the late player, containing the same data and having the same effect.

 ### 3. Sync song load
 Clients will enter the `SongStartSync` state, and fade in the multiplayer environment.
 Players will spawn in.